About 15 people out of every 100 who have a stroke have a haemorrhagic stroke. And there are two main types.

 - a stiff neck

-- numbness, feeling weak or the inability to move your face, arm or leg on one side of your body
+- feeling numb or weak, or unable to move your face, arm or leg on one side of your body

 - feeling confused